-In this study, we use the Consortium for Small-scale Modeling (COSMO) model with HAILCAST and LPI diagnostics and
+In this study, we use the Consortium for Small-scale Modeling (COSMO) model with HAILCAST and LPI diagnostics and available observations to explore severe convective events over the Alpine Adriatic region.
+The specific objectives of the study are:

-- 90 available observations to explore severe convective events_storms over the Alpine Adriatic region.
-The specific objectives of the study are: - Evaluate the performance of the COSMO model at km-scale grid spacing in simulating hail and lightning. - Explore the hail and lightning mechanisms and associated environments under different synoptic situations. - Explore how these mechanisms are represented by how the COSMO model represents storm environments through case - 95
+- Evaluate the performance of the COSMO model at km-scale grid spacing in simulating hail and lightning. - Explore the hail and lightning mechanisms and associated environments under different synoptic situations.

+- Explore how these mechanisms are represented by the COSMO model.